Russia to drop capital gains tax to attract investment

 Also, many investors have been wary of coming to Russia because of corruption and the dominant role the state plays in Russia's business life.

 Mr Medvedev told the St Petersburg International Economic Forum that long-term direct investment was "necessary for modernisation".

 He also said that he would ask the government to create a special investment public-private fund.

-"Such an idea should be implemented within a year," he said.'Something new'
+"Such an idea should be implemented within a year," he said.